wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

 first of, if we look at code size, we see that clang has generate a function clocking in at 1817 byte while gcc is clocking in at 1125 bytes.
 All of this diff in size is taken up by the fact tha gcc has decided to use `vinsertf128` and `vextractf128` while clang decide to do the same move to and from registers with your plain old `mov` and quite a few of them.

-I guess gcc has just been comming further in their AVX support than clang.
+I guess gcc has just been coming further in their AVX support than clang.
 This is not my field of expertise, so I might have missed something crucial here.
 If I have, please point it out!

 ## Compare against plain memcpy()

 To get some kind of benchmark of the memswap that we have it might also be worth comparing or swap against just doing a `memcpy()`.

-So lets add a benchmark just doing a `memcpy()` on the data instead of `memswap()` and see if there is some interresting things that show up.
+So lets add a benchmark just doing a `memcpy()` on the data instead of `memswap()` and see if there is some interesting things that show up.

 > TODO: graph!

 As we can see perf is mostly identical ... but that is to be expected as all implementations is just a call into stdlib and its `memcpy()`, give or take a few operations :)

-One thing that I however find more interresting is the fact that we in some configs see faster code from some of our own-implementations `memswap()` than `memcpy()`.
+One thing that I however find more interesting is the fact that we in some configs see faster code from some of our own-implementations `memswap()` than `memcpy()`.
 I find this fascinating as the memswap will have to do more operations (swapping the memory) + write to 2 buffers instead of one?

 Could we write a faster `memcpy()` as well?
 Lets try and add a simple `memcpy()`-implementation taking our fastest memswaps, the unrolled sse and avx and see what numbers we can get.